Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_data_sources/docs_user_data_sources_csv_download.rst

 Feature Data Source Details Download
 ====================================

-To account for the complex data mapping required to populate the CABD (i.e., various attributes for a single structure may come from different data sources), we have implemented a link under **Feature Data Source Details** in the attribute popup box (highlighted by the yellow box in the image below) that allows you to download a csv table with all the data source information available for a given data point.
+To account for the complex attribute mapping required to populate the CABD (i.e., various attributes for a single structure may come from different data sources), we have implemented a link under **Feature Data Source Details** in the attribute popup box (highlighted by the yellow box in the image below) that allows you to download a csv table with all the data source information available for a given data point.
 This can be accessed through the `web tool <https://aquaticbarriers.ca/>`_ or by making an API request to the :ref:`Feature Data Source End Point <feature-datasource-endpoint>`.

 .. figure:: img/download_link.png
     :align: center